MindChirp/tdt4250-emf/README.md

 # Tile-Based Game Engine - Project Overview

 This repository provides a complete model-driven framework for defining and executing tile-based board games such as **Connect 4**, **TicTacToe**, and **Othello** using a custom DSL.
-All gameplay logic—tile state machines, legal move rules, effect rules, and win conditions (except for Othello), is modeled declaratively in the DSL, requiring **no hard-coded game logic** in the runtime.
+All gameplay logic, tile state machines, legal move rules, effect rules, and win conditions, is modeled declaratively in the DSL, requiring **no hard-coded game logic** in the runtime.

 The system is built using **EMF/Ecore**, **Xtext**, **Xtend**, and **Java** to define the metamodel and generate all necessary runtime classes.
 From each DSL game description, the generator produces runnable **Python code**, which integrates with our **FastAPI backend** and **React frontend** to create a fully playable game environment.